smaclell/smaclell.github.io/_drafts/exterminators-2-focus-and-quality.md

 Quality
 ===============================================================================

+Why improve the quality of my work?
 Do you like defects?
 I don't.
-I like it when programs I am using work every time.
+I like it when programs I am using work as designed.
+Every time programs behave badly I stop trusting them.

-Customers deserve software that behaves as intended and is free of major defects.
 I want to build products users love and trust, are simple to support and can easily grow over time.
-Build the right products and build them right.

-Shortcuts can add up and begin to bog down projects.
-Just like in life if you eat too much junk food you won't be very healthy.
-Code needs a good diet of tests, refactoring and maintenance.
-Even the smallest change can be risky and if a code base has been left to fend for itself the risks are even greater.

-It can be impossible to know exactly what people need before trying to build a solution to solve their problem.
-I believe the best solutions are emergent and the product of iterating repeatedly with guidance from stakeholders.

-This is where my view of quality comes from.
-Balancing the pace of innovation with the risk of introducing regressions while aspiring to technical excellence.

-With one of our recent projects we decided to have zero defects.
-We would decide whether a new issue coming in was to be fixed or not immediately.
-If we (us and our clients) thought it was important we would fix it right away.
+Our team has decided to have zero defects.
+We will immediately decide whether a new issue will be fixed or not.
+If we (the team and our clients) think a fix is required then we will fix it right away.
-Otherwise the issue would be left alone and we would continue onto more important work.
+Otherwise the issue will be left as is and we can continue focusing on more valuable features.

 Prior to starting this we had a backlog of defects.
-This surprised me because I thought we were doing such a great job and our quality was excellent.
-Talking about the actual number of defects and problems encountered has made me realize I was wrong.
+This surprised me because I thought we were doing a great job and had excellent quality.
+Talking about our defects and problems encountered has made me realize I was wrong.

 Looking more closely we had many areas that were difficult for our clients or caused them more work.
 There were some issues we didn't think were a big deal